RyanMaxiemus/genny-the-ai-markdown-generator/README.md

-# 🤖 AI Markdown Generator
+# 🤖 Genny The Generator

 A sleek desktop application for Ubuntu 25.04 that transforms your plain text into beautifully formatted Markdown using Google's Gemini 2.0 Flash AI.